prasithtoughboy/ansible_ec2_python/README.md

 ```
 **You will see an EC2 machine created after successful completion of playbook**

-Login to the machine using the SSH connection string for EC2 in the AWS console using your created key file.
+Login to the machine using the SSH connection string for EC2 from AWS console using your created key file.
 After login goto opt directoy where the file will be located and run the python file.
 ```sh
 $ cd /opt